bioinfo-upch/linear-models-enzymatic-function/README.md

 # File: distance_analysis.Rmd

-The file distance_analysis takes twelve inputs:
+The file distance_analysis.Rmd takes twelve inputs:

 - Activity_models.RData: A set of R objects for the log-linear models for activity